muchimi/JoystickGremlinEx/README.md

 ## 13.40.16ex (pre-release)
+### (m19)
+- Improved: legacy remap and map to vjoy actions now synchronize the used data.
+- Improved: action list for button mappings now updates when queried to ensure the usage data is up to date across the entire profile.

 ### (m18)
-- Improved: GremlinEx will attempt to derive the axis usage name (X, Y, Z, RX, RY, RZ, SL1, SL2) as reported by DirectInput.
-While many device report as expected, some do not report necessarily report a usage via DirectInput, in which case the derived name of the axis will be its axis sequence number (1 to 8).
-Names are informational only.
-GremlinEx will always use the hardware input IDs for mapping.
+- Improved: Axis names.
+GremlinEx will attempt to derive the axis usage name (X, Y, Z, RX, RY, RZ, SL1, SL2) for inputs and VJOY output as reported and mapped by DirectInput.
+While many device report as expected, some (non VJOY) devices do not report a usage for an axis.
+When this happens, the name of the axis will be its axis sequence number (1 to 8).
+If a usage is defined and can be derived, the specified usage name will be used and displayed in GremlinEx.
+Names are informational only and GremlinEx will always use the hardware device and input IDs for mapping.
 - Improved: GremlinEx considers axis names when a VJOY definition has skipped axes
-- API: VJOYSelector is now based on data instead of naming conventions
+- API: VJOYSelector is now based on data instead of naming conventions which fixes the legacy mapper (remap to vjoy does not use this).

 ### (m17)
 - Fix: action icon not always updating when adding, changing or removing an action/container.